Namgyal dynasty of Ladakh: Founding

 According to the Ladakh Chronicles, the Namgyal dynasty was founded by Bhagan, the son of Bhara in the kingdom of Maryul.
 Bhagan was described as warlike, and established the Namgyal dynasty in 1460 after he formed an alliance with the people of Leh and dethroned the Maryul king Lodrö Chokden (Blo-gros-mc'og-ldan) and his brothers Drünpa Aliand Lapten Dargyé (Slab-bstan-dar-rgyas).

 He took the surname Namgyal (meaning victorious) and founded a new dynasty which still survives today.
 King Tashi Namgyal (1555–1575) managed to repel most Central Asian raiders, and built a royal fort on the top of the Namgyal Peak.
 Tsewang Namgyal (1575–1595) extended his kingdom as far as Nepal.

 The Empire of King Nyimagon in Western Tibet about 975-1000 AD.
 The eldest son Palgyimon received the bulk of the empire under the name Maryul, based in Leh.

 Sengge Namgyal (r.
 1616-1642), known as the "Lion" King, made efforts to restore Ladakh to its old glory by an ambitious and energetic building program including the Leh Palace and the rebuilding of several gompas, the most famous of which are Hemis and Hanle.

 He expanded the kingdom into Zanskar and Spiti, but was defeated by the Mughals, who had already occupied Kashmir and Baltistan.
 His son Deldan Namgyal (1642–1694) had to placate the Mughal emperor Aurangzeb by building a mosque in Leh.
 However, he defeated the Mughal army in Baltistan.
 His son Delek sided with Bhutan in a religious dispute between Tibet and Bhutan, which resulted in an invasion by the Fifth Dalai Lama.
 Delek Namgyal sought assistance from the Mughal Empire who drove out the Tibetan forces.
 The Mughuls withdrew after being paid off by the 5th Dalai Lama.

 Downfall

 The Namgyal dynasty ended in 1842 after an invasion of Ladakh by the Dogra general Zorawar Singh and its subsequent annexation.

 By the beginning of the 19th century, the Mughal empire had collapsed and Sikh rule had been established in Punjab and Kashmir.
 However the Dogra region of Jammu remained under its Rajput rulers (who ruled under the maharaja ranjit singh) Rajput ruler were given the control of their states but under the name of Punjab and they were part of khalsa empire, General Zorawar Singh invaded Ladakh in 1834.
 King Tshespal Namgyal was dethroned and exiled to Stok where they still had a small jagir until the post independence political integration of India.

 List of kings

+Gyalpo of Ladakh

 The kings of Namgyal dynasty along with their periods of reign are as follows: